orthanc-mirrors/orthanc-book/Sphinx/source/plugins/wsi.rst

     ]
   }

-Orthanc must of course be restarted after the modification of its configuration file.
-The WSI plugin has no specific configuration option.
+Orthanc must evidently be restarted after the modification of its configuration file.
+It is not necessary to set any specific configuration option to have the viewer plugin running.

 Once a :ref:`DICOM series <model-world>` is opened using :ref:`Orthanc Explorer <orthanc-explorer>`, a yellow button entitled ``Whole-Slide